This post contains affiliate links.

 KEEP THE REFRIGERATOR FULL

 You know there’s sun shining on your roof for most of the day, right?
 All it’s doing is baking your roof tiles and making your home hot.
 Surely there’s something else you can do with all that sunlight, right?
-Ah, yes – solar panels.
-The problem here is that most people think that residential solar panels are impractical; they imagine that to be more of an industrial thing.
-But how can solar work for you?
-In a lot of ways, actually.
-More and more homeowners are getting panels installed on their roof and reducing their need for electricity made with eco villains such as fossil fuels.
+Solar panels.
+We recently had solar panels installed on our roof, which I have wanted for the longest time, and I cannot say enough about how happy I am with them.

 A lot of people actually overestimate the power use of not switching things off and leaving them on standby.
-There are, for sure, much bigger home energy problems to concern yourselves with.
-But televisions, game consoles, and PCs being left on standby do use more energy than many people seem to think!
+In our home, if it’s not being used, then it is not switched on.
+This not only saves you energy, it will also save you $200+ yearly, which I’m quite happy to hang onto.
+Televisions, game consoles, and PCs being left on standby do use more energy than many people seem to think!
 Remember that many modern gadgets appear to be off but actually remain in a state of very low-level standby (the Xbox One is a good example).
 So you’ll have to switch them off at the mains or unplug them completely!

 REPLACE YOUR LIGHT BULBS

-no doubt heard this piece of advice before.
+No doubt heard this piece of advice before.
 It seems to be the first thing people mention.
-But how many people have actually switched their light bulbs for something more eco-friendly?
-The fact is that most people make a mental note, but then decide to leave it until their current light bulbs have died.
+The fact is that most people make a mental note, but then decide to leave it until their current light bulbs have died. #guilty.
 The other thing that stops a lot of people is that they tried this a few years back, but found that the energy efficient bulbs weren’t really as bright as they needed them to be.
 However, energy efficient bulbs have gotten much more powerful over the years.The difference the switch make to your energy use over the course of a year shouldn’t be underestimated!